dgryski/go-perfbook/performance.md

    - 2) beware licensing restrictions
    - 3) beware bugs
 Also look out for other implementations on GitHub: they may have the same (or different!) bugs as yours.

-Beware algorithms with high startup costs.

-But you can also limit the search space by bucketing your data:
-But if you just need to test membership, maybe you want a hash.
-You can also bucket your data to reduce the size you need to scan.

-Your benchmarks must use appropriately-sized inputs.
-As we've seen, different algorithms make sense at different input sizes.
-If your expected input range in <100, then your benchmarks should reflect that.
-Otherwise, choosing an algorithm which is optimal for n=10^6 might not be the fastest.

-Be able to generate representative test data.
-Different distributions of data can provoke different behaviours in your algorithm: think of the classic "quicksort is O(n^2) when the data is sorted" example.
-Similarly, interpolation search is O(log log n) for uniform random data, but O(n) worst case.
-Knowing what your inputs look like is the key to both representative benchmarks and for choosing the best algorithm.

 Cache common cases: Your cache doesn't even need to be huge.
   Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup